In recent years, I’ve been drawn to how we humans affect our planet,

 I use reusable and natural materials to project a message of sustainability, while limiting my own environmental impact.
 Much of my work utilizes encaustic, made from beeswax and tree resin, and is an important part of my practice.
 In another series, I substituted wood panels for a biodegradable mushroom based material as a substrate.
 This material is used as packaging to replace plastic and foam core.

-Such projects offer optimism in a time when it is in short supply and urge us to continue to think creatively about solutions to one of our major world issues.
-They heighten attention to the ways in which we must keep making livable the very creation we need for life itself.
+My work brings attention to the ways in which we must keep making the Earth livable.
+I want to offer optimism in a time when it is in short supply and urge us to continue to think creatively about solutions to one of our major world issues.

 Donna Hamil Talman’s art has been exhibited in Art Basel (Miami), Venice (Italy), NYC, Houston, Seattle, Chicago, and throughout New England.
 It is published in La Fotografia, The Book of Alternative Photo Processes, Photographic Possibilities, and Creative Vision.
 Her art is in numerous collections.
 She has received several grants, done several artist residencies, and holds an M.A. from Clark University.